ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

+# DSB Test Data

+This repository consist of a data loader, which will load data from the `load-test-data\input` into a MongoDB, and a test-data-server which exposes the API endpoints as documented in the DSB published technical standards.

+The two programs have been containerised and can easily be run with `docker compose`.

+*Note: Currently only the Energy API endpoints have been implemented*

 # How to use

 There is two approaches on how to use this repo

+- a simple mode, which is suitable for smaller data sets.
+In this implementation the entire database is a single document which must be of the structure as defined in [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli)
+The maximum document size is determined by the MongoDB server (16 Mb)
+- a structured mode, which is suitable for larger datasets where the data is broken up into documents per customer.
+The [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli) can produce the files required for this purpose. (see the setting `individualFileOutDir` in the ReadMe file for the [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli))

+## Simple Mode - Small Datasets
-1. Use the NodeJS data server and provide your own data set which must be of the structure as defined in [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli).
+Use the NodeJS data server and serve a data set which must be of the structure as defined in [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli).

 For this approach the data generate by the test-data is a single document database.
 This is suitable for smalled data sets.

-2. Use the NodeJS data server in its entirey to interrogate a MongoDB server with a predefined data set, which will be loaded on start-up
+- Set the value for DATA_IS_SINGLE_DOCUMENT in the `.env.docker` file to `true`.
+- Put a data file in the `input\VERSION\all-data` folder.
+The structure of this file must be as per [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli) schema
+- Set the value for SINGLE_COLLECTION_NAME in the `.env.docker` file to the name of the data file (less extension).
+- Leav all other values in the `.env.docker`.
+- Run `docker-compose up` from the root directory.

+This will create a NodeJS data server `dsb-test-data-server` interrogating a MongoDB which is initialised with generated data in the collection as per SINGLE_COLLECTION_NAME.

+## Structured Mode - Larger datasets

 For this approach the data is broken up into documents per customer and plans.
-The testdata-cli can create the segmented files required for this approach.
+The testdata-cli can create the segmented files required for this approach. (see the setting `individualFileOutDir` in the ReadMe file for the [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli))

-Clone the repo and run `docker-compose up` from the root directory.

-This will create a NodeJS data server `dsb-test-data-server` interrogating a MongoDB which is initialised with generated data.

 The `dsb-data-loader` program will run once when the containers are generated, and populated a MongoDB with the data from `load-test-data/input/VERSON/HOLDER_ID` folder.